crcdng/tezos-dev-resources/list.md

 ### Outdated, or not recommended
 These are to best of my knowledge outdated / haven't seen recent updates

+* Tezter "A library for building decentralized applications in Flutter, currently focused on the Tezos platform." https://github.com/Tezsure/Tezster_dart, article: https://aditya-12115.medium.com/ (AGPL 3.0)

-FI, Liquidity, Truffle
+* FI, Liquidity, Truffle

-I cannot recommend the gamified LIGO course https://tezosacademy.io/.
+* I cannot recommend the gamified LIGO course https://tezosacademy.io/.
 Although the course content is well-made, it's online editor suffers from major usabiliy issues; service worker errors go unchecked, it needs proofreading but there is not even a hint where to report errors, and I do not recommend to use phrases such as "go ahead soldier and make us proud!" in a learning resource aimed at coding education for a diverse audience.

-hicetnunc.xyz open dataset and parsers https://github.com/hashquine/hicetnunc-dataset by [@HashQuine](https://twitter.com/HashQuine)
+* hicetnunc.xyz open dataset and parsers https://github.com/hashquine/hicetnunc-dataset by [@HashQuine](https://twitter.com/HashQuine)